cicsdev/cics-nodejs-invoke/README.md

    * CONFIGFILE to `<cics_install_dir>/samples/pipelines/jsonnonjavaprovider.xml`
 1. Install the PIPELINE(EXPIPE01) resource and check it is enabled.
 CICS will scan the directory specified by WSDIR and for each .wsbind file it will automatically install a URIMAP and WSBIND resource.
 1. If your CICS region does not have program autoinstall enabled, define and install PROGRAM resources for DFH0XICW and DFH0XPOW as detailed in [Defining the web service client and wrapper programs](https://www.ibm.com/support/knowledgecenter/en/SSGMCP_5.5.0/reference/samples/web-services/dfhxa_t121.html).
-1. If you are going to test the Node.js application from your workstation, define and install a TCPIPSERVICE resource with `PROTOCOL(HTTP)` and appropriate values for `HOST(*)` and `PORT(3000)` on which REST API requests are received from the front end running in the browser.
+1. If you are going to test the Node.js application from your workstation, define and install a TCPIPSERVICE resource with `PROTOCOL(HTTP)` and appropriate values for `HOST(*)` and `PORT(3001)` on which REST API requests are received from the Node.js application.
 Note the ibm-cics-api module does not support HTTP basic authentication.

 ## Testing the application on your workstation
 1. Clone this repository: